NZRS/homebrew-sysops/README.md

 git checkout name-of-my-branch
 ```

-# Update the anisbleINZ formula with the output from poet above
+# Edit the anisbleINZ formula with the output from poet above

-You will need to remove the ansible resource block from the ouput and update the
+You will need to remove the ansible `resource` block from the ouput and update
-sha256 checksum at the top.
+the `sha256` digest at the top.

 ```
 brew edit ansibleINZ